minidfx/ObjectDisposedFodyAddin/README.md

     this.isDisposed = true

-For AsyncDisposable classes, It injects statements for calling
+For AsyncDisposable classes, It injects these statements for calling the ContinueWith method of the returned task.

     task.ContinueWith(t => { this.isDisposed = true; });